petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 | YY/MM/DD | 23/08/07  |
 | DD/MM/YYYY | 07/08/2023  |

-If you choose to customize your date format, you can include different date and time patterns (e.g. era designator, time zone, and day name in the week).
+If you customize your date format, you can include different date and time patterns (e.g. era designator, time zone, and day name in the week).

 Here are some examples: